When Therapy Gets Hard: Navigating Therapy Sessions And Mental Health

 You might need additional support when therapy gets hard.
 Therapy can bring about many different internal changes, so there may be times when other forms of support could be advantageous.
 For example, you might sign up for a support group or attend an anger management class.

 Support groups can be beneficial, and they are often free.
-Your therapist may be able to recommend a support group or help you look for one.
+Your therapist may be able to recommend a support group or help you look for one where people can talk about their experiences.
 Some therapists manage support groups outside of their practice.
 These groups might occur online or in person.
-You can get additional support by adding other medical and mental health professionals such as a psychiatrist or doctor to your support team.
+You can get additional support by adding other medical and mental health professionals, such as a psychiatrist, clinical social worker, or doctor to your support team.

 Accept that therapy can take time